 In QI, you'd expect Alan Davis to be Genre Savvy through sheer experience, and sometimes he deliberately picks up the Idiot Ball for comedic value, but he does on occasion trick other people into saying the forfeit answer, such as in the "Jungles" episode.

-Nukus from Beetleborgs is smart enough to trick Beetleborgs into destroying all monsters he brought back, allowing him to combine them into one, much more powerful, then manipulate them in situation in which said monster destroys their Humongous Mecha, and then pull of The Starscream and succeed, becoming the second season Big Bad.
-While he's not more successful than his predecessor, he still shows his savviness - when Beetleborgs becomes powerful enough to actually fight with him on equal footing, he gets himself a power up, when they win a war over the control of extremely powerful Humongous Mecha, he goes to create it's Evil Counterpart for himself.
-In season finale he seems to have realized he was so successful in previous season partly because of being Outside-Context Villain (being the only monster not brought from Art Fortuns' comics, but drawing of his evil brother Les) which he no longer is (as all baddies in second season have been created by Les), so he starts experimenting with his powers and creates boderline Eldritch Abomination to fight Beetleborgs.
+Nukus from Beetleborgs is smart enough to trick the Beetleborgs into destroying all the monsters he brought back, allowing him to combine them into one, much more powerful monster, then manipulate them in a situation in which said monster destroys their Humongous Mecha, and then pull off The Starscream and succeed, becoming the second season's Big Bad.
+While he's not more successful than his predecessor, he still shows his savviness; when the Beetleborgs becomes powerful enough to actually fight with him on equal footing, he gets himself a power-up, when they win a war over the control of an extremely powerful Humongous Mecha, he goes to create its Evil Counterpart for himself.
+In the second season finale, he seems to realize he was so successful in the previous season partly because of him being an Outside-Context Villain (being the only monster not brought from Art Fortuns' comics, but a drawing of his evil brother Les) which he no longer is (as all baddies in the second season have been created by Les), so he starts experimenting with his powers and creates a boderline Eldritch Abomination to fight the Beetleborgs.

 Chris Jericho did a similar thing in his 2009 feud with Rey Mysterio - Mysterio has a habit of bumping heads with young fans wearing replicas of his mask... so Jericho went and got himself a Mysterio mask and T-shirt, bumped heads with Rey during his entrance, then jumped over the barricade and assaulted him.